 Jesus not only tolerated but welcomed and affirmed a diverse group of people from all strata of society, so do we.
 This includes, but is not limited to, people with diverse gender identities and sexual orientations.
 While much of the Church, today, reads Scripture as condemning anything but a traditional “Adam & Eve” style of relationship, we don’t see that in Scripture, here’s why:

 The Jews have always separated all The Law into two categories:

-The Works of the Law: These are all the laws between mankind and God; called erga, in the Greek–which literally means “work.”
-Those were part of the laws that the Jews had to follow in the Old Covenant; ritual purity, ceremonial cleansing, avoiding blended fabrics, keeping kosher, etc. Violating these was never considered worthy of Spiritual death; and these Works of the Law, no longer matter.
+The Works of the Law: These are all the laws between mankind and God; called erga, in the Greek–which literally means “work,” (sometimes translated “Jobs”).
+Those were the “how to be Jewish” part of the law that the Jews had to follow under the Old Covenant; ritual purity, ceremonial cleansing, avoiding blended fabrics, keeping kosher, etc. Violating these was never considered worthy of Spiritual death; and these Works of the Law, no longer matter.
 They pertained only to the Jewish believers, under the Old Covenant.

 The Justices of the Law: These are all the laws between any person and another person; called dikaiomata in the Greek–which literally means “rights” or “justices.”
 These are the obligations between one and another, that is, between one person and another.
 This part of the Law never went away.
 Violating these laws has always been worthy of Spiritual death.
 These are the “Love your neighbor as yourself” portion of the Law.

-Correctly understood, there are no other Laws: The Justices about sex teach us to treat others as we want to be treated.
+Correctly understood, there are no other Laws: The Justices, including those about sex, teach us to treat others as we want to be treated.
 The Works, including those about sex, expired 2,000 years ago.